The History of BI Dashboards

 Technology is always evolving, and so is the way we use it to collect and analyze data.
 From humble spreadsheet beginnings to fully automated business monitoring and AI-powered analysis, the range of analytics tools on offer today is astounding to consider.

-The business intelligence dashboard is one such option.
-It has existed for decades as a tool for organizations to monitor and analyze operational data - and it's not quite dead yet.
+Business intelligence dashboard software software is one such option.
+BI dashboards have existed for decades as a helpful tool for organizations to monitor and analyze operational data - and it's not quite dead yet, despite what many companies proclaim.

 Decision-making based on data analysis is becoming increasingly important, and BI dashboards are a great way to help make that happen, providing real-time data that can help companies understand their performance, identify trends, and know what to do next.